Gangster-style photos from Bulgarian PM’s bedroom ratchet up dirty war with anonymous enemy | BALKAN BLOG

 Boyko Borissov’s third term as Bulgaria’s prime minister has been shaken severely by constant scandals since the beginning, but none of them compare to the latest, a direct attack on the veteran politician in what appears to be a dirty war with an unknown enemy.

-Earlier in June, local media received anonymously photographs of Borissov sleeping in his bedroom next to a Glock 9mm handgun and a drawer full of €500 bills and gold bars.
+Earlier in June, local media received anonymous photographs of Borissov sleeping in his bedroom next to a Glock 9mm handgun and a drawer full of €500 bills and gold bars.
 The prime minister has confirmed their authenticity, saying they were taken in the residence he is using as premier.

 The photos were revealed several days after local media received, again anonymously, a recording of a phone conversation between two people, one of whose voice and tone sound like Borissov’s.
 During the conversation, he tells his interlocutor, whose identity is unknown, how he pushed theoretically independent authorities to put pressure on businessmen or to stop deals.
-In the same conversation, the person calls parliament speaker Tsveta Karayancheva a vulgar epithet, claiming she is stupid.
+In the same conversation, the person calls Parliament Speaker Tsveta Karayancheva a vulgar epithet, claiming she is stupid.
 Several EU leaders were also mentioned in the recording, again accompanied by vulgar statements.
 There was no proof of the authenticity of this recording, which was revealed a day before Borissov’s birthday.

 The photos provoked various reactions in the country – not least speculation as to who was behind their distribution to the media – although its citizens are getting fed up with scandals and are more apathetic than angry.